DefaultGen/okaygamelists/gameboy/gameboy.md

 - For the following games the second release by Nintendo/Disney Interactive Studios was only a Player's Choice release: DuckTales 2, The Little Mermaid, Mega Man: Dr. Wily's Revenge, Mega Man II, Mickey's Dangerous Chase, Star Wars, The Bugs Bunny Crazy Castle, The Bugs Bunny Crazy Castle 2
 - There are publisher name variants such as "Konami, Inc." changing to "Konami of America, Inc.".
 Since many people would just say "Konami", they're poorly documented, and this isn't my wheelhouse, I did not attempt to include these.

-# Backwards Compatible Game Boy Color Games
+# Backwards Compatible US Game Boy Color Games

 1. 720°
 2. Antz